CalinRadoni/pax-BB5/README.md

 The hardware board is the one created by me in 2017, published in [PAx5](https://github.com/CalinRadoni/PAx5) repository.
 The new addition is PlatformIO compatibility files to allow programming the board with
 Arduino, CMSIS, LibOpenCM3 or STM32Cube frameworks.

+See the [docs site](https://calinradoni.github.io/pax-BB5/) for pinout, schematic and more.

 ## The code

 In the `src` directory I have created blink test code for Arduino, CMSIS, LibOpenCM3 and STM32Cube.